It takes energy and maintenance to keep it functioning at peak efficiency.

-Here are 17 tips for keeping your energy usage regulated and your bills at a minimum.
+Let’s avoid all of that!
+Here are 17 tips for lowering your home energy costs and keeping your bills at a minimum.

 1. Get a programmable thermostat.